Activities and Impact

 Our Blueprints support the recommendations made at each Summit by collating relevant research and case studies and by providing a clear roadmap to implementation.
 We also produce pre-Summit Briefs intended to set the stage for the Summit conversation and Communiqués which are released at each Summit closing to summarize the vision of the contributors.

 WGSI generates impact by entering into and facilitating strategic partnerships which result in projects that align with Blueprint recommendations.
-WGSI's strategic partners include the Waterloo Institute for Sustainable Energy, Affordable Energy for Humanity, the Canadian Education Association, Collaborative Impact, TakingITGlobal and Discourse Media.
-To learn more about how WGSI has supported partnership and collaboration, see our Since The Summit pages for OpenAccess Energy, Learning 2030 and Energy 2030.
+WGSI's strategic partners include the Waterloo Institute for Sustainable Energy, Affordable Energy for Humanity, the Canadian Education Association, Collaborative Impact, TakingITGlobal and The Discourse To learn more about how WGSI has supported partnership and collaboration, see our Since The Summit pages for OpenAccess Energy, Learning 2030 and Energy 2030.

 SUPPORTING PUBLIC DISCOURSE